linux-kernel-labs/linux/Documentation/teaching/labs/kernel_modules.rst

-For the development of Linux device drivers, it is recommended to download the kernel sources, configure and compile them and then install the compiled version on the test /development tool machine.
+For the development of Linux device drivers, it is recommended to download the kernel sources, configure and compile them and then install the compiled version on the test/development tool machine.

 ..
   _[SECTION-OVERVIEW-END]